danyaberezun/KEEPs/README.md

 ***The paper presents a proposal how the current type-checker can be modified in order to cover this `gap` in the language design by adding support for dependent pattern-matching.***

-***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.***
+***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.*** (see next section for details)

-TODO: add examples for both!

-# Motivation

-## Scope
+## The Problem Scope (or Accompanying Benefits)

 In general GADT inference is associated with the pattern-matching when we match a value of the sum type on one of their constructors and able to specialize the type parameters of the sum type based on their instances in the specific constructor.
-It is how the GADT inference working in the functional languages with their system of subtyping.
+It is how the GADT inference works in the functional languages with their system of subtyping.
-While it is not a case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation and this will be described in algorithm section.
-The fact is that we are able to run any inference in the moment we are identifying that there is a value in the program that have two types (Sum type and type of the specific constructor in case of functional languages and two arbitrary types in case of Kotlin).
-Luckily Kotlin already have some kind of flow typing that extracts operational information that some value must have several type in specific branch.
-As such analysis is not limited to the when expression, we are able to successfully infer types not in such case:
+While it is not the case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation (see algorithm section below for details).
+In fact we are able to run GADT inference in the moment we are identifying that there is a value in the program that has two types, i.e. sum type and type of the specific constructor in case of functional languages, and two arbitrary types in case of Kotlin.
+Luckily in Kotlin in order to support smart casts there exists a kind of flow typing that extracts operational information about different types of a value in a specific branch.
+Since this information is not limited to the `when`-expressions only, we are able to successfully infer types not only in case of `when`-expressions but also in branches of other control-flow operators like conditional branching and so on.
+For example, in all four following examples are well-typed as in all this cases we have an information that there is a value that is subtype of both `ExprIntLit` and `Expr<T>`.

 ```Kotlin
 sealed class Expr<out T>